lucapinello/CRISPResso/README.rst

 - It is important to check if your reads are trimmed or not.
 CRISPResso assumes that the reads are already trimmed!
 If reads are not trimmed, use the option --trim_sequences.
 The default adapter file used is the Nextera.
 If you want to specify a custom adapter use the option --trimmomatic_options_string.
 - It is possible to use CRISPResso with single end reads.
 In this case, just omit the option -r2 to specify the second fastq file.
 - It is possible to filter based on read quality before aligning reads using the option -q.
 A reasonable value for this parameter (phred33) is 30.
-- The command line CRISPResso tool requires for use on Mac computers requires OS 10.7 or greater.
+- The command line CRISPResso tool for use on Mac computers requires OS 10.7 or greater.
 It also requires that command line tools are installed on your machine.
 After the installation of Anaconda, open the Terminal app and type make, this should prompt you to install command line tools (requires internet connection).
 - Once installed, simply typing CRISPResso into any new terminal should load CRISPResso (you will be greeted by the CRISPResso cup)
 - Paired end sequencing files requires overlapping sequence from the paired sequencing data
 - Use the following command to get to your folder (directory) with sequencing files, assuming that is /home/lpinello/Desktop/CRISPResso_Folder/Sequencing_Files_Folder: cd /home/lpinello/Desktop/CRISPResso_Folder/Sequencing_Files_Folder